Kingofdarknight/Heart-Failure-Prediction/README.md

-# Heart-Failure-Prediction
+# Heart Failure Prediction

-Welcome to the Heart Failure Prediction project!
+Welcome to the **Heart Failure Prediction** project!
 This repository contains code and resources for predicting heart failure using machine learning techniques.
-The goal is to build and evaluate models that can predict the likelihood of heart failure based on patient data.
+The primary goal is to develop models that help identify the risk of heart failure based on patient data, enabling early detection and effective management.

+---

-# Project Overview
+## Project Overview

-Heart failure is a critical condition that can be managed more effectively with early detection.
-This project leverages machine learning algorithms to analyze patient data and predict the risk of heart failure.
-The focus is on developing models that can assist healthcare professionals in making informed decisions.
+Heart failure is a severe condition, but its impact can be reduced through early detection and proactive care.
+This project uses machine learning algorithms to:
+- Analyze patient data.
+- Predict the likelihood of heart failure.
+- Assist healthcare professionals in making informed decisions.

+---

-# Data
+## Data

-The dataset used in this project is the Heart Failure Prediction Dataset from Kaggle.
-It contains various patient attributes such as age, blood pressure, and serum cholesterol levels.
+The dataset used for this project is the **Heart Failure Prediction Dataset** from Kaggle.
+It includes patient attributes that are critical for heart failure analysis, such as age, blood pressure, and cholesterol levels.

+---

-# Dataset Features
+## Dataset Features

+The dataset consists of the following attributes:
-1. age
+1. **Age**

-2.sex
+2. **Sex**

-3.chest pain type (4 values)
+3. **Chest Pain Type** (4 values)

-4.resting blood pressure

-5.serum cholestoral in mg/dl

-6.fasting blood sugar > 120 mg/dl

-7.resting electrocardiographic results (values 0,1,2)

-8.maximum heart rate achieved

-9.exercise induced angina
+4. **Resting Blood Pressure**
+5. **Serum Cholesterol** (mg/dl)
+6. **Fasting Blood Sugar** (> 120 mg/dl)
+7. **Resting Electrocardiographic Results** (values: 0, 1, 2)
+8. **Maximum Heart Rate Achieved**
+9. **Exercise-Induced Angina**

-10.oldpeak = ST depression induced by exercise relative to rest
+10. **Oldpeak** (ST depression induced by exercise relative to rest)

-11.the slope of the peak exercise ST segment
+11. **Slope of the Peak Exercise ST Segment**

-12.number of major vessels (0-3) colored by flourosopy
+12. **Number of Major Vessels** (0-3) colored by fluoroscopy

-13.thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
+13. **Thalassemia (Thal)**:
+    - 0 = Normal
+    - 1 = Fixed Defect
+    - 2 = Reversible Defect

+---

+## How to Use

+1. Clone this repository to your local machine.
+2. Install the required dependencies using `pip install -r requirements.txt`.
+3. Run the data preprocessing and modeling scripts provided in the repository.
+4. Evaluate the performance of different models and visualize the results.

+---

+### Contributions

+Contributions to improve the project are welcome!
+Feel free to fork this repository, raise issues, or create pull requests.

+---

+### License

+This project is open-source and available under the [MIT License](LICENSE).